SylvainMontagny/STM32G031_FromScratch/README.md

 2. Using the Internal bootloader

 ### 3.3.1 Programmation with ST-Link
 If you use the NUCLEO-G031K8, you just need to plug the board to your computer.
-Then, on STM32CubeIDE, hit the **Run > Run** command to flash your MCU.

 If you use the USMB board, there is no ST-Link (programmer/debugger) onboard, so you need to add one.
 The easiest way to do so is to use another Nucleo64 board, then remove the ST-Link Jumper CN2.
 Removing the jumpers disconnects the ST-Link and the Nucleo64 MCU.
 ![image USMB Board jumpers](/Images/st-link-jumpers-no-bg.png)